RickSC/disk-service/README.md

 ### Operation

+#### Description

 This scripts creates a Dockerfile, a service.yaml file, and builds/pushes the diskservice image.
 If any file named "Dockerfile" or "service.yaml" exists in the same directory, they will be deleted before the script creates its own files.

+#### Envrionmental Variables

+The script uses a number of environmental variables.
+These variables can be set by the user to fit their system.
+The environmental variables are DOCKER_PREFIX, DOCKER_TAG, and IMAGE_NAME.
+* DOCKER_PREFIX can be set to the repo name (quay.io, dockerhub, etc.).
+* DOCKER_TAG is the image tage.
+* IMAGE_NAME is the name of the image within the repo.

+#### Running the Script

 * To run the script, use a command formatted like the example below.
   * Multiple images can be accepted with this command.